Tour bus company charged with health and safety violations in fatal Jasper icefields rollover | CBC News

 Tour bus company charged with health and safety violations in fatal Jasper icefields rollover

-8 charges laid against Brewsters Inc under Alberta's Occupational Health and Safety Act
+Brewster Inc. facing 8 charges under Alberta Occupational Health and Safety Act

 The company operating a tour bus that crashed in the Columbia Icefield in Jasper National Park in 2020 has been charged under Alberta's Occupational Health and Safety Act.

-The charges, announced Friday afternoon by Alberta Occupational Health and Safety, include failing to ensure workers and passengers were safe on the vehicle and in the vicinity of the worksite.
+The charges, announced Friday afternoon by Alberta Occupational Health and Safety (OHS), include failing to ensure workers and passengers were safe on the vehicle and in the vicinity of the worksite.

+Two of the charges allege Brewster did not maintain seat belts on the vehicle for its on-board employee, nor did it mandate their use.

+Four of the charges — one each for the employee and three passengers — allege the company did not control the "hazard of the grade of the slope of the lateral moraine."

+The final two charges against the company cite failure to ensure equipment would safety perform its intended function and failure to ensure equipment was free from obvious defects.

-Three people were killed and 14 others had life-threatening injuries after a glacier sightseeing vehicle rolled off a road on the Columbia Icefield, about 100 kilometres southeast of Jasper, Alta., on July 18, 2020.
+Three people were killed and 14 others had life-threatening injuries on July 18, 2020, when one of Brewster's all-terrain Ice Explorers — a glacier sightseeing vehicle — rolled off a road on the Columbia Icefield, about 100 kilometres southeast of Jasper, Alta.

 The buses regularly take tourists up a rough, rocky road onto the Athabasca Glacier in Jasper National Park.